jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ```

 !!! warning
-	Remember to put a `%` before the `pip install` command.
+	Remember to put a `%` before the `pip install` command: in this way the python module is directly available in the kernel.
+Otherwise a restart of the kernel is required.

 There is a drawback to use `pip install`: when your JupyterLab instance is restarted you will lose all installed Python modules.

+### 3.2 conda

-Alternately you can use also `conda` and install packages using the Terminal (you can access to it by opening a new Lancher and selecting `Terminal`).
+Alternately you can use also `conda` and install packages using the Terminal.
+To use the terminal in JupyterLab, open a new tab and select `Terminal` from the launcher.

 The following lines show how to install `pandas` package in a new conda environment :